davidmonterrosa/MonterrosaDMC5MiniChallengeEightToTen-Endpoint/README.md

 + mm/dd/yyyy - DM - short description
 - 01/09/2025 - DM - Created git repository.

-Peer Reviewed By:
+Peer Reviewed By: robert g
-> Comments:
+> Comments: everythinig looks good just one thing to say when you type a restaurant Category the front letter has to be CAPS you can fix this by useing
+``.ToLower``